Azure/iot-operations-sdks/doc/dev/codespaces.md

 1. Run VSCode.
 1. Press `F1` and choose `Codespaces: Connect to Codespace...`.
-1. Select the Codespaces for this repository you created earlier.
+1. Select the codespace for this repository you created earlier.

 > [!IMPORTANT]
 > The `az login` command may fail when used in the **Codespaces web browser**.
 Run the Codespaces in a local VSCode to bypass this issue.